Skip to content

 5

-Layer 5: Business Follow-Up
+Layer 5: Follow-Up Context

-Tech: Lead intelligence, sales workflow, operational decision support
+Tech: Lead intelligence, email workflow, operational follow-up

 Data Captured